Music Therapy – So Much More Than A Catchy Tune

 Credentialed music therapists have been known to do extensive work in the field of mental health, specifically in the areas of mental trauma, memory and communicative struggles.
 Music, when used in a clinical environment, can be used to unlock areas of memory, identify triggers and promote healing to areas of a client’s brain that were previously unattainable.
 Music therapists are trained to assess an individual’s physical, intellectual, social, emotional, and communication abilities through music.
 Sessions are then crafted from an individual or group lens, to ensure the Client receives the correct stimulation for the healing they need or the emotion they are working to reach.
 Music therapists also provide ongoing evaluations of client progress and are involved in multidisciplinary treatment planning.

-At American Addiction Centers, we offer Music Therapy at several of our facilities – specifically Oxford Treatment Center, Recovery First and Sunrise House.
+At American Addiction Centers, we offer Music Therapy at several of our facilities – specifically Oxford Treatment Center, and Recovery First.
 Since we know that music is a powerful communicator, our music therapy program will pair our clients with a licensed therapist in order to articulate past traumas and work past them, all through the medium of music.

 A Music Therapy session at an AAC facility can vary – based upon the trauma, needs, levels and even culture of the participating client.
 The key is finding the right combination of composition to safely awaken and unlock the trapped portions of the mind.
 Music Therapy allows clients to listen to recorded music, play instruments, write songs, create lyrics, and use expressive movement to release their trauma.
 Because Music Therapy is powerful without being invasive, it allows clients and therapists to find a shared space of safe connectivity, allowing the client to open up and share their struggles.